claudiacachayosorio/demo-gifs/README.md

 Fork this repository.
 [Create a personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Add it to the repo of the project you wish to create a gif for.

 If there's not one yet, create a directory named `workflows` inside another named `.github` at root level of your project repo.
-Download the file `dispatch-gif.yaml` and move it to it.
+Download the file `dispatch-gif.yaml` and move it to there.
 Make sure you replace `claudiacachayosorio/demo-gifs` with your own fork `your-username/demo-gifs`

 Still inside the project repo, make sure there's a `package.json` file with the following fields filled out:
 * `name` project repo's name to be used for the gif filename